tools4ds/fa2024/_discussions/05_discussion.md

 date: 2024-10-02T11:15:00-5:00
 date_a1: 2024-10-02T12:20:00-5:00
 date_c1: 2024-10-04T10:10:00-5:00
-title: "Hierarchical Clsutering and GMMs"
+title: "Hierarchical Clustering and GMMs"
 tldr: "In this discussion section, we go over Hierarchical clustering and GMMs"
 thumbnail: /_images/boston-univ.gif
 hide_from_announcments: true